microsoft/language-server-protocol/_specifications/specification-3-16.md

 	 * triggered the edit.
 	 */
 	failureReason?: string;

+	/**
+	 * Depending on the client's failure handling strategy `failedChange`
+	 * might contain the index of the change that failed.
+This property is
+	 * only available if the client signals a `failureHandlingStrategy`
+	 * in its client capabilities.
+	 */
+	failedChange?: uinteger;
 }
 ```
 * error: code and message set in case an exception happens during the request.